chinese10kbar/staybusyrp.co.uk/[jim]/jim-mechanic/README.md

 ## General

 ### JimShops
-- Set this to true if you are using my free qb-shops alternative, [jim-shops](https://github.com/jimathy/jim-shops)
+- Set this to true if you are using my free sb-shops alternative, [jim-shops](https://github.com/jimathy/jim-shops)
 - Set to false to use default inventory style shops

 ### showClockInTill